MIPS/newlib/libgloss/mips/hal/examples/romable_predef/README.txt

 (referred to as the Bare Metal Tookchain in this document).

+This example code demonstrates a bootable example built for a specific cpu core, either the P5600 or I6400.

 Set Environment variable MIPS_ELF_ROOT
         This should be set to the root of the installation directory for the Bare Metal Toolchain (that is, below the bin directory)

-To build with different vector spacing (e.g. 128)
+To build for the P5600
-	# make ISR_VEC_SPACE=128
+        # make CORE=P5600

-To build big-endian
+To build for the I6400
-	# make
+	# make CORE=I6400

-To build little-endian
+To build little endian
-	# make ENDIAN=EL
+	# make CORE=(I6400|P5600) ENDIAN=EL

 To delete temporary and built files
-	# make clean
+        # make clean CORE=P5600